Where Did This Plugin Come From?¶

 We can now enter our prepared custom template,

 myCustomTemplate, into the Use Custom Template setting field on the cPanel Plugin Settings page, and save.
 If the template folder exists and contains the required

 index.php file, the save operation should succeed.
 From now on, all cPanel users should see your custom landing page when accessing the LiteSpeed Web Cache Manager plugin through the cPanel dashboard.

 The LiteSpeed Web Cache Manager Plugin for cPanel can be easily uninstalled through the LiteSpeed WHM Plugin:

 This is the first page shown when visiting the plugin page.
-Here you will be presented with 3 sections and a link to the settings page.
+Here you will be presented with 4 sections and a link to the settings and advanced operations pages.

 Why Use LSCache? - Contains some information on LSCache and the various available LSCache plugins through the Available LSCache Plugins link.

 Flush LSCache - This section contains a button for flushing the contents of your LSCache folder.
 This will clear the cache for all owned sites with LSCache enabled.